School teachers and staff in Senegal

 Qualities & Gifts Sought

-Teaching qualifications and any experience of teaching would be useful.
-English speakers with a good educational level.
+A teaching qualification is preferred, and any experience of teaching would be useful.

 All staff of BCS live on site and are housed in a fully furnished apartment with one or three bedrooms, one or two bathrooms, fully equipped kitchen and lounge area.